Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Disordered Phase Diagram

 In order to characterize the superfluid to insulator transition, we employ a percolation analysis inspired by \cite{niederle_superfluid_2013}, where it was applied to the local occupations in site-resolved Gutzwiller calculations.
 In our case we define the elements of the discrete map $M_i$ using the local condensate order parameter $\phi_i = \langle \hat{b}_i \rangle$:

-Here, the critical value for local superfluidity $\phi_c$ is usually chosen to be approximately between $0.05$ to $0.1$.
-Note that the resulting phase boundary does not depend significantly on the choice of $\phi_c$, indicating a robust criterion for global superfluidity.
-A selection of such maps for different parameter values of the Hamiltonian is shown in fig.\ \ref{fig:discreteMap}.
+Here, the critical value for local superfluidity $\phi_c$ is usually chosen to be approximately between $0.05$ and $0.1$.
+This approach was already successfully applied within static mean field calculations of the disordered Bose-Hubbard model using a similar critical value~\cite{gupta2024strong}.
+A selection of such maps for different parameter values of the Hamiltonian is shown in Fig.\ \ref{fig:discreteMap}.

-For each disorder strength at a given point in the phase diagram, we count the number of such maps $M_i$ (corresponding to one realization of disorder) that contain at least one percolating cluster, which yields an estimate for the percolation probability $\pperc$.
-If $\pperc > 50 \%$ we identify the investigated point in the phase diagram to be in a globally superfluid phase.
+For each disorder strength at a given point in the phase diagram, we count the number of disorder realizations for which the system contains at least one percolating cluster, defined as a connected set of SF sites ($M_i=1$) that spans between opposite sides of the lattice.
+Dividing this number by the total number of disorder realizations, we obtain the percolation probability $\pperc$.
+If $\pperc > 50 \%$, we identify the investigated point in the phase diagram to be in a globally superfluid phase.